StarRocks/starrocks/using_starrocks/External_table.md

   * The cached data can also be refreshed manually.
     1. If a partition is added or deleted from a table in Hive, you must run the `REFRESH EXTERNAL TABLE hive_t` command to refresh the table metadata cached in StarRocks. `hive_t` is the name of the Hive external table in StarRocks.
     2. If data in some Hive partitions is updated, you must refresh the cached data in StarRocks by running the `REFRESH EXTERNAL TABLE hive_t PARTITION ('k1=01/k2=02', 'k1=03/k2=04')` command. `hive_t` is the name of the Hive external table in StarRocks. `'k1=01/k2=02'` and `'k1=03/k2=04'` are the names of Hive partitions whose data is updated.
+    3. When you run `REFRESH EXTERNAL TABLE hive_t`, StarRocks first checks if the column information of the Hive external table is the same as the column information of the Hive table returned by the Hive Metastore.
+If the schema of the Hive table changes, such as adding columns or remove columns, StarRocks synchronizes the changes to the Hive external table.
+After synchronization, the column order of the Hive external table remains the same as the column order of the Hive table, with the partition column being the last column.
+* When Hive data is stored in the Parquet, ORC, and CSV format, you can synchronize schema changes (such as ADD COLUMN and REPLACE COLUMN) of a Hive table to a Hive external table in StarRocks 2.3 and later versions.

 ## StarRocks external table